jadonmat/AutoTCAS/README.md

 Make sure each .dll file ("sfml-audio-3.dll", "sfml-graphics-3.dll", "sfml-window-3.dll", and "sfml-audio-3.dll") from SFML\bin are in the AutoTCAS folder which contains the .h and main.cpp files.
 These files can be copied from the SMFL bin folder.
 (This should already be implemented)

-5. If you wish to create your own .exe from from the project you will have to copy the SFML DLLs from SFML\bin ("sfml-audio-3.dll", "sfml-graphics-3.dll", "sfml-window-3.dll", and "sfml-audio-3.dll") and the AutoTCAS\Fonts folder to the x64\release folder.
+5. If you wish to create your own .exe from from the project you will have to copy the SFML DLLs from SFML\bin ("sfml-audio-3.dll", "sfml-graphics-3.dll", "sfml-window-3.dll", and "sfml-audio-3.dll") and the AutoTCAS\Fonts folder to your x64\release folder.
 You can then run the .exe file directly and/or compress it to a zip file with all those included files.